joa-kenit/DataPlus2022-data/shinyDashboard/www/probando.md

 reduce oxygen for aquatic animals, reduce native aquatic plant growth, clog fish gills and smother fish eggs and aquatic insects.

-<center><h2>Dissolved oxygen (DO)</h2></center>
+<h2>Dissolved oxygen (DO)</h2>
-<hr></hr>

 <h3>Meaning<h3>
-Amount of oxygen present in the water.
-It is essential for the survival of aquatic organisms.

-<h3>Causes<h3>

-Oxygen dissolves in surface water due to the aerating action of winds.
-Oxygen is also introduced into the water as a byproduct of aquatic plant photosynthesis.
+Oxygen dissolves in surface water due to the aerating action of winds and as a byproduct of aquatic plant photosynthesis.
 The amount of oxygen that can be dissolved in water depends on several factors, including: water temperature, the amount of dissolved salts present in the water (salinity), and atmospheric